timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 During a high growth phase the business preferred *people that can hit the ground running*.
 We were also hiring for individuals with a strong cultural fit.
 We ended up bringing on a number of very similar people and forgot about all the other diversity planes: background, age, education, seniority, experience, skills.

+A similar issue occurred with our referrals.
+Generally referrals are great by reducing some unknowns, but have limits, as people tend to refer alike people.

 Set your diversity goals early and monitor.
 It's far easier to create diversity when teams are small, than to retrofit into larger teams.

 ## Summary